The SPHEREx Satellite Mission: acknowledgements

 This publication makes use of data products from the Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer (SPHEREx), which is a joint project of the Jet Propulsion Laboratory and the California Institute of Technology in the U.S., funded by the National Aeronautics and Space Administration, and the Korea Astronomy and Space Science Institute (KASI) in South Korea.
 The Korean contribution to SPHEREx was supported by KASI under the Korea AeroSpace Administration (KASA).

 Part of the research was carried out at the Jet Propulsion Laboratory and the California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
+Work at Argonne National Laboratory was supported by the U.S. Department of Energy, Office of High Energy Physics.
+Argonne, a U.S. Department of Energy Office of Science Laboratory, is operated by UChicago Argonne LLC under contract no. DE-AC02-06CH11357.

 The project thanks the many people who helped develop and implement hardware for the mission, including but not limited to staff at NASA, JPL, BAE, IPAC, IRSA, KASI, SpaceX, VSFB, Caltech, Viavi, Applied Aerospace Structures, UC Berkeley SSL, and Teledyne.